 Buying something in a store purely on the fact that it feels good is a commonly made mistake.

 Bedding manufacturers know that sheet softness is probably the number one selling point.
-Which is why brand new sheets are loaded with fabric softeners.
+This is why brand new sheets are loaded with fabric softeners.

 If a sheet set can win the “feel test”, most people will end up buying it – which is a mistake.
 When you get home and wash these new sheets, you’ll also wash away the special fabric softeners that manufacturers use.

 A new sheet set, once washed, will not feel as good as it did inside the store.

-Microfiber being polyester, also doesn’t breathe as well as natural cotton.
+Microfiber -which is made from polyester – also doesn’t breathe as well as natural cotton.
 If you are a warm sleeper, you will struggle with microfiber fabric.